bio3d-vision/bio3d-vision.github.io/platelet-description.md

 For both semantic and instance labels, label data can be represented with a dictionary structure.
 Dictionary keys are the unique non-zero integer labels in the label data.
 For each key, the corresponding value is the binary mask of the region associated to the key.
 This mask is stored as a [run-length encoded](https://www.kaggle.com/paulorzp/run-length-encode-and-decode) string.
 An additional `'.info'` key stores image shape and datatype information.

+File names are the same as for the TIF format, with the `.json` file format instead of `.tif`.
+Functions for converting between TIF and JSON formats, as well as between python strings and numpy ndarrays, can be found in the [bio3d_vision](https://github.com/bio3d-vision/bio3d_vision) package.

 ---

 #### Example